An international call can be dialed from a mobile phone the same way it is through a landline phone.

-Even if that caller with an American cell phone was calling a friend with a separate American cell phone while both of them were in France, the call sequence would still be dialed as any other phone number calling from France to the United States.
+Even if that caller with an American cell phone were calling a friend with a separate American cell phone while both of them were in France, the call sequence would still be dialed as any other phone number calling from France to the United States.

 Rates and costs

-This can sometimes be a more expensive cost than using a calling card, VoIP phone service, or dial-through service, however it does have the advantage of convenience.
+This can sometimes be a more expensive cost than using a calling card, VoIP phone service, or dial-through service, however, it does have the advantage of convenience.

 Saving numbers in an address book for international travel